How Threadly Sends Your Messages

 Depending on your destination, Threadly might leverage your Bot Token or your User Token to deliver the message.
 Learn more about the breakdown below.

-Threadly allows you to customize the profile photo and name of the message when it is sent to your channel.
+Threadly allows you to and name of the message when it is sent to your channel.
+This is popular if you're sending a message as, for example, the "Support Team."
 As a result of this, Threadly requires the Bot Token.
-Note: The profile option that matches your name will still send as a Bot, and a user will be able to identify it was sent via Threadly.
+Note: The Profile option that matches your name will still send as a Bot, and a user will be able to identify it was sent via Threadly.

-In order to ensure smooth and 1:1 communication, Threadly sends messages to another user as you.
-This means the receiving user will be unable to identify that it was sent through the app.
+In order to ensure smooth and 1:1 communication, Threadly sends messages to another user from you.
+This means the receiving user will be unable to identify that it was sent through the app, and responses will come directly to you.